open2b/scriggo-site/site/how-to-use.md

     if err, ok := err.(*scriggo.ExitError); ok {
         // handle a call to env.Exit with a not zero code.
     }
-    // handle other errors returned by the out.Write method,
+    // handle other errors returned by the out.Write method, by the converter,
-    // by the convert function, and the Err method of a context
-    // when it is cancelled.
+    // and the Err method of a context when it is cancelled.
 }
 ```